 New Balance too is known for their breathable uppers and flexibility in the forefoot.
 They use a knitted upper on many shoes to give you a sock like fit.
 Some people have noted that their uppers are softer as compared to other shoes.

 New Balance shoes are known for having a wide toe box, and some versions are particularly wide.
-If you have bunions or wide feet, New Balance is definitely a brand to try because your feet will have plenty of room to breathe.
+If you have bunions or wide feet, New Balance is definitely a brand to try.
+Your feet will have plenty of room to breathe.

 Sometimes known as EVERUN or PWRRUN, Saucony’s newest technology puts another layer of cushioning close to your feet.
 This means that you’ll have a more comfortable ride as you pound the pavement.